fredydeltoro/Framer-Gloom/README.md

 apm install framer-ui
 ```

-Read more about the UI theme in it's [repository](https://github.com/framer/syntax-atom-ui).
+Read more about the UI theme in its [repository](https://github.com/framer/syntax-atom-ui).